salieri11/concord-bft/README.md

 mentioned above and then create the communication object using CommFactory and passing PlainTcpConfig object to it.

+We also support TCP over TLS communication.
+To enable it, change the `BUILD_COMM_TCP_TLS` flag to `TRUE` in the main CmakeLists.txt file.
+When running SimpleTest using the testReplicasAndClient.sh - there is no need to create TLS certificates manually.
+The script will use the `create_tls_certs.sh` (located under the scripts/linux folder) to create certificates.
+The latter can be used to create TLS files for any number of replicas, e.g. when extending existing tests.

 ### Build concord-bft

 Create a build directory and enter it: